13

-The modern Chinese linguistic recursion system is essentially the same as English.
-If you have a highly embedded sentence, you can translate it word for word, the embedding is very much the same.
-In my youth, I believed this was just another datum in favor of Universal Grammar theory, but this is not true.
+The modern Chinese linguistic recursion system is essentially the same as the English one.
+If you have a highly embedded sentence, you can translate it word for word; the embedding is very much the same.
+In my youth, I believed this was just another datum in favor of Universal Grammar theory, but that is not true.

-It seems doubtful to me that this could have reached China until at least the late middle ages, so Chinese recursion is a particularly stringent test of the evolution of recursion in isolation from Cicero, in a culutre literate in ancient times.
+It seems doubtful to me that this could have reached China until at least the late Middle Ages, so Chinese recursion is a particularly stringent test of the evolution of recursion in isolation from Cicero, in a culture literate in ancient times.
 It is possible that Chinese recursion evolved independently.

 2. Is it before or after the date of the first translations of western recursive prose to Chinese?